 A partnership is as mental and emotional as physical involvement.
 The thought pattern one mate incorporates has substantial effects on the union’s health.

-In fact, many people would find a way to put a negative spin, like trying to figure out what it was supposed to mean or how it’s about time they’re appreciated.
-The same thing happens in relationships; the power is not merely in the spoken word but what a mate is thinking.
+Many people would find a way to put a negative spin, like trying to figure out what it was supposed to mean or how it’s about time they’re appreciated.
+The same thing happens in relationships; the power is not merely in the spoken word but in what a mate is thinking.

 Your constant negative thoughts about a relationship could be affecting its overall health.